 - In a directory named “vehicle_body”: All remaining bodywork.

 2.2 These parts should be exported as separate stl files with 1 unit = 1m.
 Note: files must be saved with lower case suffix .stl (NOT .STL).

 2.3 A full symmetric model must be submitted.
 Except where specified otherwise, any dimensions given apply to the entire car.

 2.4 A plain text file must be included in the archive to specify the offset for the following parts compared to their position as supplied in the parts file, even if they have not been moved, stating the following:

 2.6 An unlimited number of entries may be submitted for a round at any time prior to the deadline, but only the most recent submission that was received prior to the deadline will be used.
-If no submission is made the last submission from the previous round will be used automatically.
-Alternatively, contacting the MVRC organisers prior to the deadline, either by email or by submitting a text file through the normal entry submission method, it is possible to:
+If no submission is made, the last submission from the previous round will be used automatically.
+Alternatively, contacting the MVRC organizers prior to the deadline, either by email or by submitting a text file through the normal entry submission method, it is possible to: